pakeke-constructor/umg-mod-monorepo/pakeke-constructor.base/components.md

 ent.image = "abc" -- Image components should be strings!
                 -- This makes stuff way nicer to work with.
             -- NOTE: this means that atlases must be identical across clients!
+-- if `ent.image` is nil, the entity is hidden.

 ent.animation = {"img1", "img2", "img3", speed = 3} -- Same as animations-
     -- images should be put as strings.